cugos/cugos.github.com/meetings/_posts/2015-08-19-cugos_monthly.markdown

 They are open to assitance from people who want to help with the backend map tools, bring in additional data layers.
 It's all on [github](https://github.com/smartercleanup/duwamish) and they have issues.
 Jump in!

+**John Tuthill, Remote sensing with Python**

+John works with Planet Labs to provide ground tests for sensor calibration.
+John works in remote sensing but he doesn't want to actually look at any imagery.

+Planet Labs' api is very beautiful and easy to work with.
+For anyone who wants apikey for non comercial purposes, you can probably get one by just reaching out to them.

+THe paradigm is shifting.
+The industry wants people to keep the data within the system rather than taking delivery of the raw data.

+John has been using data from the api to look at how Planet Labs can tune their collection methods.
+What does the collection actually look like.
+Not so much the scenes themselves, but the scene metadata.
+What data quality is required to have a viable product?

+A lot of the issues come down to a time series on an area, the picture isn't as helpful as the analysis.

+John is running Star Cluster, some scripts to configure amazon ec2 instances, then he has some python that starts machines and sets spot prices.
+John likes Star Cluster because it's relatively simple and integrates really well with Python.
+Once the cluster is up and running he puts Disco on top, a Python map reduce project from Nokia.The iPython notebook does a lot of this for you.

 *Watch for live updates during the meeting.*